Technopy311/GitStack-RCE-Remake/README.md

 ## Disclaimer

-- This remake is 100% my decision, and the original author has no relation with this remake.
+- This migration is 100% my decision, and the original author has no relation with this remake.
 (appart from the original script).

-- This script is free to use, but me (Technopy) the author of this remake, is not responsible for any illegal use of this material or piece of software.
+- This script is free to use.

+-I (Technopy) the author of this remake, is not responsible for any illegal use of this material or piece of software.

-- If you want to make a fork, publication, or any public showing of this remake (github repository or it's source code), you are (almost) freely allowed to do it, it is mandatory to give the proper credits to the author of this remake (Me).
+- If you want to make a fork, publication, or any public showing of this remake (github repository or it's source code), you are (almost) freely allowed to do it, the only condition is the following:
+Give the proper credits to the author of this remake (Me).

 ___